hendafarhani/jwt-authentication/readme.md

 **JwtAuthenticationController**:
    An endpoint allowing the user authentication.  <br />
 - ### src/main/java/com/sample/jwtauthentication/model: <br />
-Package for application classes<br />
+Package for application classes: <br />
 **JwtRequest**:
 Encapsulates properties coming from an authentication request. <br />
 **JwtResponse**:
 Encapsulates properties to be produced once an authentication request is successful. <br />
 **UserDao**:
-Encapsulates properties of loaded user saved into the system. <br />
+Encapsulates properties of a loaded application's user. <br />

 - ### src/main/java/com/sample/jwtauthentication/service: <br />
-Package for application services<br />
+Package for application services: <br />
 **JwtUserDetailsService**:
 Implements UserDetailsService, it is responsible on retrieving the registered user information. <br />